 What is CASPer?

-CASPer is an opportunity for students applying for an initial teacher education course, to demonstrate their suitability for a teaching career.
+CASPer (computer-based assessment for sampling personal characteristics) is a test that gives students applying for an initial teacher education course an opportunity to demonstrate their suitability for a teaching career.

 When do I need to sit the CASPer test?

-If you are applying for the Bachelor of Education (Early Years), Bachelor of Education (Primary), Bachelor of Health and Physical Education, Master of Applied Learning and Teaching or Master of Teaching you will need to sit the CASPer test on one of the following dates:
+If you are applying for the Bachelor of Education (Early Years), Bachelor of Education (Primary), Bachelor of Health and Physical Education, Master of Applied Learning and Teaching (Secondary) or Master of Teaching you will need to sit the CASPer test.

 Sample CASPer scenarios

-You really don’t need to prepare for the CASPer test however you may like to look at examples and the types of questions to help you understand how CASPer works.
+Sample test scenarios are available on the CASPer website.
+Check out the examples and the types of questions included in the test to help you understand how CASPer works.

-Please be advised the cost of the CASPer test is a responsibility borne by individual applicants.
-Deakin University will not be able to reimburse any test costs.
+Please be advised that applicants are responsible for the cost of the CASPer test.
+Deakin University will not be able to reimburse you any test costs.